kubernetes/kops/docs/node_resource_handling.md

 ## Node Resource Handling In Kuberenetes

-An aspect of Kubernetes clusters that is often overlooked is the resources non-pod components require to run, such as:
+An aspect of Kubernetes clusters that is often overlooked is the resources non- pod components require to run, such as:

 * Operating system components i.e. `sshd`, `udev` etc.
-* Kubernetes system components i.e. `kubelet`, `container runtime` (e.g. Docker), `node problem detector`, `journald` etc.
+* Kubernetes system components i.e. `kubelet`, `container runtime` (e.g.
+  Docker), `node problem detector`, `journald` etc.

 As you manage your cluster, it's important that you are cognisant of these components because if your critical non-pod components don't have enough resources, you might end up with a very unstable cluster.

 ### Understanding Node Resources

 Each node in a cluster has resources available to it and pods scheduled to run on the node may or may not have resource requests or limits set on them.
 Kubernetes schedules pods on nodes that have resources that satisfy the pod's specified requirements.
 As a result, pods are sort of [bin-packed][4] onto the nodes in a best effort attempt to utilize as much of the resources available with as few nodes as possible.

 ```
       Node Capacity